EdidiongEsu/okadabooks_scraper/README.md

 # okadabooks_scraper
-  This scraper is used to remove details from all available bookcards (a summary of each book) in the website https://okadabooks.com.
+  This scraper is used to extract details from all available bookcards (a summary of each book) in the website https://okadabooks.com.
 Okadabooks is a popular online store for african literature based in Nigeria.
 Since the company was founded in 2013, it has helped increase the reading culture in the country and pioneered a lot of writing initiatives.
 For more info, check the [website](https://okadabooks.com.).
   Here is what one of the bookcards look like.
 Highlighted are some of the details that will be scrapped in this project.

    ![](https://github.com/EdidiongEsu/okadabooks_scraper/blob/master/okadabooks_pictures/Capture.PNG)